Most people that visit Virginia Beach stay in Virginia Beach.

 Plan a trip to historic Yorktown, where you can appreciate 18th-century architecture along with its battlefields, and be sure to return with memories that will last a lifetime.

-Yorktown played its vital role in the Revolutionary and Civil Wars, making the sight a great visit for history lovers.
+Yorktown played a vital role in the Revolutionary and Civil Wars, making the sight a great visit for history lovers.

 You can stroll on the fishing pier, unwind on sandy beaches, or wander along old streets to shop fine art pieces in nearby boutiques.